 Wessex is on TwitterIn addition to the national Railfuture Twitter feed @Railfuture, you can now follow the Branch on its own local Twitter feed @RailfutureWessex.

 Railfuture is campaigning for a programme of incremental improvements to the route between Salisbury and Exeter to increase service frequency and its capacity as a diversionary alternative to the Great Western route.
-See our proposal at Salisbury to Exeter Route Capacity Enhancements.
+See our proposal for Salisbury to Exeter Route Capacity Enhancements.

 Our other objectives are: